WANT TO RACE?

 All must be financial members of the club; the annual fee is $100 for a Senior/ Junior/ Quad or $120 for a family.

-Race entry is TBC for senior and quad riders, TBC for juniors.
+Race entry is $40 for senior ($30 online) and quad riders, $30 for juniors ($20 online).
 There is a $10 fee for every extra class entered.
 This applies to Grass Track racing where there are opportunities to enter multiple classes.

 If you want you can purchase a AMB transponder and your result will be scored and points gained will go towards the series points for the year.
 Trophies are awarded for 1st, 2nd & 3rd place in all classes.
 If you would like more information on purchasing a transponder click (here).
 If not, you can still race, however your results will not be recorded.